FAQ

 Types of gas turbine power plants

-• Stationary - mounted on a capital foundation.
-The most powerful turbines and electric generators are installed on them.
+• Stationary - ones are mounted on a capital foundation.
+They are fitted with the most powerful turbines and electric generators.

-• Mobile (mobile) - is a mobile equipment.
-As a rule, they are used to provide heat and electricity to remote objects, for example, mining and oil-producing settlements.
-They operate not only on gas, but also on liquid fuel.
+They are usually used to provide heat and electricity to remote sites, such as mining and oil extraction camps.
+They work not only on gas, but also on liquid fuel.

-• Mini units - are characterized by compact dimensions, which allows such a station to be located in close proximity to the consumer
+• Mini plants - are characterized by compact dimensions, which allows such a station to be located in close proximity to the consumer.

 Comparison of gas turbine and gas piston power plants